Île rurale fleuve champs vergers campagne paysage

 Local ciders, wines, and spirits

-Several cider houses and at least one vineyard on the island produce recognizable quality alcoholic beverages: ice ciders, still ciders, northern white wines, and even apple-based spirits.
-Tastings are generally included in estate visits.
+Several cideries and at least one vineyard produce quality alcoholic beverages on the island: ice ciders, still ciders, northern white wines, and even apple-based spirits.
+Tastings are generally included in the domain visits.

 ❖ Artisans